1. The birth of the solar system

 That there are no rocky planets nearer the Sun than Mercury shows that planet formation was not inevitable.
 If the solar system formed in the same way as planets elsewhere in the Galaxy (as will be discussed), there should have been at least one.
 But perhaps the greater mystery is why there any, for the same collisional erosion observed to be limiting asteroid growth between Mars and Jupiter should have inhibited accretion, albeit that is not what models suggest.
 Some end up with a Mars much bigger than the real one, plus addi¬tional Mars-sized embryos in the asteroid belt (Izidoro et al. 2015, Tsiganis 2015).
 Such embryos are, however, fictional.

 Earth, the most massive of the four rocky planets, is almost 10 times Mars’s mass, Mars many times more massive than the asteroid belt.
 If we ignore Mercury and Venus, this sequence of three conforms to the expected trend of decreasing rocky material with distance.
 Next is Jupiter, the nearest gas giant.
 With a mass and gravitational force greater than all the other planets put together, it would have drawn away and ingested much of whatever rocky matter once occupied the belt region, perhaps even an entire Earth’s worth.
 Very surprisingly, however, Jupiter’s rocky core amounts to 10–30 Earth masses (Miguel et al. 2022).
+Moreover, it is diffusely distributed, not all concentrated in a core.

-Next along, Saturn is as distant from Jupiter as Jupiter is from Mercury, and its mass over three times smaller than Jupiter’s.
+Saturn, next along, is as distant from Jupiter as Jupiter is from Mercury, and its mass over three times smaller than Jupiter’s.
 Yet its rock component is about the same as Jupiter’s, around 15–18 Earth masses (Iess et al. 2019), and proportionally three times greater.
 That the rock buried within the gas giants is diffuse is also problematic.
 Before the results of the Juno space probe came in, astronomers had calculated that the planets had either a very small, dense core or no core at all.

 The migration problem